thickphd/Neurofeedback-City-Walk/README.md

 frequency band.

 ## Target Frequency
-Default: Alpha band (8–12 Hz)
+Default: Alpha band (8–12 Hz) - Adjustable
-Adjustable to theta, SMR, or beta bands within the code.

 ## Requirements
 - MATLAB
-- Signal Processing Toolbox (for bandpower function)
+- Signal Processing Toolbox (such as OpenViBE or BioEra)
-- EEG device (or runs on simulated signal for testing)
+- EEG

 ## How to Use
 1. Open neurofeedback_city_game.m in MATLAB